mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### Why stacking LSTM layers?

 The main reason for stacking LSTM cells is to allow for greater model complexity.
+The addition of more layers increases the capacity of the network, making it capable of learning a large training dataset and efficiently representing more complex mapping functions from inputs to outputs.
 In case of a simple feed forward network, we stack layers to create a hierarchial feature representation of the input data to then use for some machine learning task.
 The same applies for stacked LSTMs.

 #### What is an autoencoder?